UrbanInstitute/git-tutorial/working.md

 3. On a branch, the git workflow is exactly the same as described above.
 As you change files, `add`, `commit`, `pull`, and `push`.

 4. If you want to switch branches, you use the `checkout` command again, but without the `-b` flag (b stands for "branch" and is just used to create a *new* branch).
-It's <strong><span style="color: red">important to remember</span></strong> to commit and push your changes before switching to another branch.
+It's <strong style="color: red">important to remember</strong> to commit and push your changes before switching to another branch.
 In some cases (and it's a bit complex to go into the specifics of which cases), not commiting and pushing can make you lose local changes (i.e. changes you've made on your own computer, but haven't yet synced up with github), when switching between branches.
 Once you've committed and pushed, run
 ```bash
 git checkout piglatin
 ```